 The Muslim Prayer Space and Hindu Prayer Space located in the University Religious Center offer dedicated areas for prayer and meditation for these respective religious communities.

-The Muslim Prayer Space is located on the second floor of the University Religious Center, and is open from 6:00AM – 10:00PM, seven days a week.
-Wudu facilities are in the bathrooms on the second floor.
+Muslim Prayer Space: You can find the Muslim Prayer Space on the second floor of the University Religious Center (room 204).
+The prayer space is accessible every day of the week from 6:00 AM to 10:00 PM.
+For your convenience, Wudu facilities are available in the bathrooms located on the second floor.

 Hindu Prayer Space: The Hindu Prayer Space is located on the second floor of the University Religious Center (room 202A).
 It too is accessible every day of the week from 6:00 AM to 10:00 PM.
 If the space happens to be locked, simply visit the ORSL office in room 106 to obtain access.